javiercvallejo1/pass_it_on_2022/README.md

 # pass_it_on_2022
-This project describes a simple implementation of airflow on kubernetes, additionaly, provides a study case example using this architecture
+This project describes a simple implementation of airflow on kubernetes, additionaly, provides a study case example using this architecture.

+the repo has 2 branches: devops and airflow
+    devops contains all necesary definitions to create infrastructure airflow contains some sample dags to test deployment

 # terraform-gcp-gke-airflow